What is Germany's populist BSW party? – DW – 09/02/2024

 The party presented a manifesto that political analysts say has not existed in Germany in quite this way before.

-"The BSW program is aimed at people who on the one hand have economically more left-wing positions but have more conservative cultural attitudes," said Daniel Seikel, researcher at the Hans Böckler Foundation, which published an analysis of BSW supporters in June.
+"The BSW program is aimed at people who, on the one hand, have economically more left-wing positions but have more conservative cultural attitudes," said Daniel Seikel, a researcher at the Hans Böckler Foundation, which published an analysis of BSW supporters in June.
 "That explains to some extent why the BSW is so popular among people who voted for the AfD and the Left Party before."

-Support for Wagenknecht's former party, the Left, has been decimated by the emergence of the BSW, while the AfD does not seem to have been overly affected by it.
+The emergence of the BSW has decimated the support for Wagenknecht's former party, the Left, while the AfD does not seem to have been overly affected by it.

 That might be considered surprising, given that the AfD and BSW appear to be fishing for similar voters.
 A recent study by the German Institute for Economic Research (DIW) found that BSW and AfD policies overlap in several areas.
 Both are in favor of limiting migration, increasing deportations of rejected asylum-seekers and creating more controls at Germany's borders, for example.

-Note: This article was first written on August 16, 2024 and later updated to reflect regional election results in Saxony and Thuringia.